Bio & Research

 Cynthia's work has been featured in Textile History, The Junto, Washington's Quill (The Washington Papers Project/The University of Virginia), Mount Vernon Magazine, What Weekly Magazine, The Saranac Review, Ellipsis: Literature and Art, The Slush Pile Magazine, The Baltimore Review, and on MountVernon.org.

-Her most recent lectures and presentations include The National Library for the Study of George Washington and Yale University.
-Upcoming lectures in 2019 include the DAR Museum in Washington, D.C.
+Her most recent lectures and presentations include The National Library for the Study of George Washington, Yale University and the DAR Museum in Washington, D.C.

 Publications & Lectures